-- 3.1 Gallagher Estates has an interest in five parcels of land totalling 20.5 hectares predominantly made up of grassland pasture which are separated by Bickenhill Road, private tracks and well defined hedgerows.
-The individual parcels of land range from 0.25 hectares to 12 hectares in size. - of Bickenhill Road to the east of Marston Green.
-The site is located within Solihull Metropolitan Borough and is part of the West Midlands Green Belt.
+- 3.1 L&Q Estates has an interest in land to the south of Bickenhill Road.
+This comprises of 7.91 hectares of predominantly grassland pasture with intervening residential development.
+The site is located to the southeast of the village of Marston Green where there are a number of existing residential properties. - 3.2 The site is located within Solihull Metropolitan Borough and is part of the West Midlands Green Belt.
 The site is located in close proximity to Birmingham Airport and the National Exhibition Centre (NEC) as well as the proposed location for UK Central (High Speed 2).
 Agricultural land and sports pitches lie to the north and east; small clusters of residential development borders the sites whilst residential development lies to the west and an existing industrial estate and Marston Green burial ground lies to the south of the site. - 3.3 The western boundary of the site is Low Brook which flows adjacent to the site from north to south.
-The northern, eastern and southern boundaries of the site are defined by historic field boundaries.
+The northern, eastern and southern boundaries of the site are defined by historic field boundaries, hedgerows, residential development and Bickenhill Road (Fig 3.1)